pranigopu/ethics--regulation--law-for-intelligentSystems/finalCoursework/README.md

 4. Need for ethical considerations in development and deployment of AI

 ### EXPANSION: Relevance of ethical and regulatory frameworks
-- Existing frameworks (EF) can help guide ethical considerations
+- Existing ethical frameworks (EF) can help guide ethical considerations
 - Knowing about EFs can inform decisions to ensure smooth development and deployment \*
 - Existing frameworks can help indicate areas of ethical deficiency in an organisation’s functioning and product